 After a game or so you might start to feel limited by the lack of strategy.
 I know after a while I’ve played with a few players who like to horde panda objectives and try to end the game quickly.
 Panda objectives are usually easier to get and net quite a bit of early-game points.

 - An excellent gateway game

 One of the best parts about Takenoko is how quickly the turns move.
 As a gateway game, keeping everyone involved and gameplay moving is important.
-Large downtime between turns is a killer for new players.
+Long downtime between turns is a killer for new players.
 The gameplay is easy enough to understand that most ages will have an easy enough time keeping up, and if all else fails, they’ll want to play with the adorable panda and gardener.

 - Not a whole lot of strategy